SATIR

 | Relevant-to-Any | 35 | 17 | 7 | 54 | 50 |

 Interpretable, auditable, and permanently correctable.
 Because every eligibility decision traces back to explicit symbolic constraints — not opaque model weights — failures are diagnosable.
 When a parsing error or an ontology gap is identified and fixed, that fix propagates immediately and permanently across every patient and every trial that touches the corrected predicate.
 There is no need to retrain, re-embed, or re-evaluate a model.
-This is the core advantage of SatIR's formal approach: errors are local, fixes are global.
+This is the core advantage of SATIR's formal approach: errors are local, fixes are global.

 @article{zhou2026satir, title = {Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching}, author = {Cyrus Zhou and Yufei Jin and Yilin Xu and Yu-Chiang Wang and Chieh-Ju Chao and Monica S. Lam}, note = {Under review}, year = {2026}, }